 Shewula is in eastern eSwatini in the Lebombo Mountains.
-We drove up from St. Lucia to the south.
+While spending 14 days in Southern Africa, we drove up from St. Lucia to the south.
 Most of the drive was very easy and quick on well paved roads.
 But after passing Big Bend, we turned right onto the road from hell.
 This road was covered with so many immense potholes that driving in a straight line or over 10 kilometers an hour was impossible.
 We slowly weaved back and forth, at times even dodging cattle.

 Was it a difficult drive?
 Yes.
 But you’re in Africa.
 Any road trip in southern Africa that takes you off the national highways will inevitably take you down a road that is more pot hole than pavement.
 We laughed our way through it, enjoying the absurdity of the fact that they were basically building a new road out of the shoulder rather than repair what already existed.

 Once past Pothole Lane, it’s pavement again and smooth riding.
 Even the dirt road up into the mountains to the camp is in excellent condition.
 And once we got to Shewula and got a glance of the mountains in the distance, we knew every pot hole had been worth it.